Hexagon/wave-mqtt-bridge/README.md

 4. Create docker container

 wave-mqtt-bridge is configured by passing environment variables to the docker container.
-AW_SERIAL (Airthings wave 10-digit serial number) and MQTT_HOST and at leasy one of MQTT_TOPIC_RADON_* is mandatory for a working setup.
+AW_SERIAL (Airthings wave 10-digit serial number) and MQTT_HOST and at least one of MQTT_TOPIC_RADON_* is mandatory for a working setup.

-## Available environment varhiables
+Available environment varhiables

 Variable | Default
 --- | ---
-AW_SEIRAL | -
+AW_SERIAL | -
 AW_INTERVAL_S | 60
 MQTT_HOST | -
 MQTT_PORT | -